 In video games, these virtual environments have an additional layer of complexity.
 They must function and react according to the laws of physics and within the rules of the game universe.
 So characters must not be able to walk through walls, objects must react to gravity, etc (unless these are unique features of the game universe).

 “Environment artists are coming into their own recently,” says Magdalena.
 “Often multi-skilled, an experienced and gifted environment artist may be able to concept, model, texture, light, matte paint and lay out the scene practically taking it through half of the pipe ready for compositing.
 Some can even composite their own work too.
-With the limitations on some locations and especially now as COVID impacts accessibility, environment artists are being utilised far more often.
-Their variety of skills means they can sometimes be utilised in other areas if required.
-Ideally an environment artist can show different environments, from those matching a real location to more stylised and concept driven sets.”
+With the limitations on some locations and especially now as COVID impacts accessibility, environment artists are being utilized far more often.
+Their variety of skills means they can sometimes be utilized in other areas if required.
+Ideally, an environment artist can show different environments, from those matching a real location to more stylized and concept-driven sets.”

-“The term ‘technical director’ is sort of a catch all title for people who are responsible for so many parts of CG production,” says CG Spectrum mentor Ben Fox, who was the Lead FX Technical Director at Framestore in New York.
+“The term ‘technical director’ is sort of a catch-all title for people who are responsible for so many parts of CG production,” says CG Spectrum mentor Ben Fox, who was the Lead FX Technical Director at Framestore in New York.
 “You can be a junior technical director or lead technical director.
-There are lighting TDs, FX TDs, rigging TDs.
-People who are primarily responsible for creating FX elements in a program like Houdini for example, would be FX TDs.”
+There are lighting TDs, FX TDs, and rigging TDs.
+People who are primarily responsible for creating FX elements in a program like Houdini for example would be FX TDs.”

 Without FX TDs, nothing would've happened when Thanos snapped his fingers.
 Dragons could still do a lot of damage, but there'd be no burning buildings or massive crumbling walls.
 Basically everything would be a lot less exciting.